“Do you really love me?” I asked blushing to Ian Somerhalder, staring into his deep blue crystal eyes.

 “I’m lost, I can’t find my brother,” she said with her fingers in her mouth.

 “Oh, well did he tell you where he went?”
 I asked in a worried tone.

 “He said I should come here so he could get on your bed.”

 “He wants your bed,” she repeated.
 What the hell?
 Hearing a low deep laughter on the other side of the door, almost going into hysterics.
 The person emerged slowly, holding in his stomach.
 Andrew.
 He carried the little girl on his hip and kissed the side of her head.

 “So you’re using little girls to prank me?
 Such a role model,” I said sarcastically.

 “I am a great role model to her," he answered in a smug voice.

 I raised my eyebrows then look at her, they have the same hair color.
 His sister?
-“Yes,” he told me.
+“Yes, my sister,” he told me.
 Shit, I said that out loud.

 “You shouldn’t exploit her with pranks.”

 “We’re family and we’ll do anything for each other.
 Right Lyds?”